ikirtivardhansingh/Inventory-Management-System/README.md

 - To give some business predictions to the owner so that they can plan their strategies and can increase their profits.
 - To provide an efficient user friendly and easy to use GUI software
+-
+## Implementation
+We have implemented the application on 13 products for the initial stage and processed revenue calculation on the basis of previous inflow and outflow of inventory.
+We also have reached two companies for the real-world implementation of the project with more than 10k data.

 ## Scope
 - User Login with different user rights.